Testing

 npm run build:cli

-npm run test:stress:daemon -- --iterations 30 --concurrency 3This starts isolated temporary project daemons, hits health and metrics, stops them through the CLI, and verifies the process group, listener port, and daemon status are cleaned up.
+npm run test:stress:service -- --iterations 30 --concurrency 3This starts isolated temporary services, hits health and metrics, stops them through the CLI, and verifies the process group, listener port, and service status are cleaned up.
 Use --binary /path/to/simdeck to test an installed or packaged binary.